Chocolate Loaf Cake, double choc 🙂

 My topping is a short of chocolate ganache – delivering yet another layer of chocolate

-Can I have the cake without topping?
+Can I have my chocolate loaf cake without topping?

 Yes of course, you could have it warm with ice cream or cream.
 Or just cold with a nice cuppa